Graft - opening chapters

 He pointed to himself.
 “An angel?
 Is that your word for me?”
 He looked back at his companion, shared another indecipherable exchange with him.

 “That’s weird.
 I don’t believe in angels,” I said.
-I tried to get my arms beneath me so I could push myself up, only to hiss in pain.
+I tried to push myself up, only to hiss in pain.
 The English-speaking stranger knelt beside me, maybe to help.
 I had to keep trying to stand on my own, though, because if they had wings then they couldn’t be real, and I’d need to get out of this mess on my own.

 If they were real, then that was another problem, because it meant they’d seen me changed.